 This takes into account a change in buyer behavior in which users are submitting longer, more conversational searches.
 Have you ever asked Siri or Alexa, “What sushi restaurants are near me?”
 Search engines are better at organizing through the infinite amounts of content to serve up the most accurate results.

 Topic cluster content is the latest and greatest in helping a particular page rank higher in relevant searches.
 When you create truly valuable content, a topic cluster comes to life by creating a series of additional articles that link back to your pillar page.
 Eventually, this shows that your page is highly authoritative, giving it prominence in search engine rankings.

 Once you have invested the time, the research and the design on a truly great pillar page on your website, we have three words of advice: Promote.
 Promote.
 Promote.

 Develop a content repurposing strategy that tweaks your existing content on other platforms such as social media sites and community news sites — any place where you can target your market audience.
 When you invest in a truly great piece of content, you don’t want to share it once and then be done.
 By utilizing a content repurposing strategy, your piece of content will live for a long time after the original share.

 If you want to increase the reach and exposure of your website, consider a professional inbound marketing agency that can successfully execute and track your digital marketing.
-Schedule a free one-hour consultation with Bragg Media marketing agency today.
+Schedule a consultation with Bragg Media marketing agency today.